Can pets eat Sapodilla?

 Description

-Sapodilla is a brown tropical fruit with soft, grainy, very sweet flesh, commonly eaten ripe and fresh in slices, shakes, and desserts.
-It is also called chico or chikoo in many markets.
-Ripe flesh is sugary and sticky, while unripe fruit contains more latex and astringent compounds.
+Sapodilla is a brown tropical fruit with soft, grainy, very sweet flesh, also called chico or chikoo.
+Ripe flesh is sugary and sticky; unripe fruit contains more latex and astringent compounds.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.